Main index | Section 1 | 日本語 | Options |

 modifier causes the value to be treated as a single word

-(possibly containing embedded white space).
+(possibly containing embedded whitespace).

 As for the amp;:S modifier, the pattern and replacement are subjected to variable expansion before being parsed as regular expressions. | |

-amp;:T | Replaces each word in the variable with its last component. |
+amp;:T | Replaces each word with its last path component (basename). |

-amp;:u | Remove adjacent duplicate words (like uniq(1)). |
+amp;:u | Removes adjacent duplicate words (like uniq(1)). |

 amp;:amp;? true_stringamp;: false_string | |

-If the variable name (not its value), when parsed as a .if conditional
+If the variable name (not its value), when parsed as a

-expression, evaluates to true, return as its value the
+conditional expression, evaluates to true, return as its value the

 true_string,